i-like-robots/react-tag-autocomplete/readme.md

 import type { TagSelected } from 'react-tag-autocomplete' const [selected, setSelected] = useState<Array<TagSelected & { myProperty: string }>>([])
 ```

+#### selectFirstTag (optional)

+Automatically highlight the first option when the listbox is expanded without needing to press an arrow key.
+Defaults to `false`.

 #### suggestions (optional)